seanblanchfield/blog/_posts/2022-02-24-virtual-energy-meters-with-powercalc.md

 The first step was to take stock of all the electrical devices in my house.
 I made a spreadsheet, and gave each device a category:

-*   Smart light.
+*   *Smart lights*.
 Powercalc would look after these automatically.
-*   HA-integrated device.
+*   *HA-integrated devices*.
 Current power consumption could be predicted from the current state of these devices.
-*   Always-on.
+*   *Always-on*.
 Power consumption can be predicted because it is always the same.
-*   Dumb devices.
+*   *Dumb devices*.
 Devices that Powercalc won’t work for.

 I came up with 69 devices, only 9 of which Powercalc wouldn’t work for.